2011 Polish parliamentary election: Parties

-Law and Justice (PiS), is Poland's second largest party as of 2007, and was the leading party of government from 2005–2007.
+Law and Justice (PiS), is Poland's second largest party as of 2007, and was the leading party of government from 2005 to 2007.
 PiS's greatest difficulty this election, was not only that it trailed PO in popular support, but that even if it were to outpoll the PO, it might have had difficulty in finding other parties willing to enter into a coalition with it.
 Jarosław Kaczyński had publicly denied the possibility of allying his party with the post-communist SLD and relations with the PSL (traditionally viewed by the media as an opportunist coalition partner, ready to form a coalition with everyone) were tense.
 This tension was exacerbated following PiS's spokesperson Adam Hofman's statement during the election campaign, in which he attacked PSL members in an abusive manner following the airing of the People's Party newest electoral TV ad.